Jamaican Establishments that no longer exist

 King Burger – I remember them having several branches, but the one I am most familiar with was at Crossroad close to the post office.
 I think one of their burgers was called the, ‘Wimperor’, which may have been a play on the ‘Whopper’.

-Ole time Jamaica Video
+Ole time Jamaica Things Video

 O’Connor’s Photo Lab – made popular by the commercials starred by Michael ‘Boysie’ London, it captured Jamaica’s comedic scenes and images perfectly.
 Boasting a quick turnaround time and an aggressive marketing campaign, they easily became a staple in the film processing industry.

 State theatre – This was a theatre that specialised in showing B-list movies like Delta Force.
 But more importantly they showcased a lot of karate movies.
 They introduced us to characters like Silver Fox and the Drunken Master.
+To find out more about many of these old time theatres like Ward, watch the video below.

 Victoria Pier – Located in Downtown Kingston, young people flocked to this destination on the weekends.
 Located next to the Waterfront, boats would be docked at the location and there is a lovely walking area along the pier.